Yume Shinjo

-Yume Shinjo (新條 由芽, Shinjo Yume) is a former Japanese gravure idol and actress who is known for portraying Sena Hayami in Mashin Sentai Kiramager.
+Yume Shinjo (新條 由芽, Shinjo Yume), (born April 27, 1998) is a former Japanese gravure idol and actress who is known for portraying Sena Hayami in Mashin Sentai Kiramager.
 She is previously represented by A-Plus.

 Biography

 Yume Shinjo was born in Gunma Prefecture.

 In 2018, she made her debut as a model signed by A-Plus agency.

 In 2020, she was cast in Mashin Sentai Kiramager as Sena Hayami/Kiramai Green.

 In January 2024, she announced her retirement from the entertainment industry effective that March.